wilsonmar/wilsonmar.github.io/_posts/2013-05-10-teamwork-remote.md

 Here are some of the lessons learned that I thought you'd want to know, phrased in questions that help me determine the conditions for effectiveness in multi-team collaboration.
-(Kinda like Joel Splotsky's <a target="_blank" href="https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/">questions asked of employers</a> that <a target="_blank" href="https://stackoverflow.com/jobs">Stackoverflow jobs</a> used to ask).
-BTW, the site specialize in remote developer/IT jobs.
+(Kinda like Joel Splotsky's <a target="_blank" href="https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/">questions asked of employers</a>.

 ## Turnover of work